Martin compactifications of affine buildings: Harmonic measures

 In this section we introduce harmonic measures which we use for Furstenberg compactifications: there is one such probability measure on the maximal boundary for each special point in the building.
 Then we study big cells in the maximal boundary from topological and measure-theoretic view points.
-In the last section we study level sets of horofunctions and their relation to harmonic measures.

-Before we start, let us describe the topology on $\Omega$.
-Fix a special vertex $x \in V_s$, and consider the topology generated by the collection

-which turns $\Omega$ into a totally disconnected compact Hausdorff space.
-A basis of neighborhoods for $\omega \in \Omega$ is

-Each $\Omega(x, y)$ is clopen in $\Omega$, that is open and at the same time closed.
-The topology is independent of the choice of the reference vertex $x$, see e.g. \cite[Proposition 3.15]{mz1}.